Actions on positively curved manifolds and boundary in the orbit space: Applications

 \subsection{Representations of simple groups}

-\textit{Proof of Theorem~\ref{classif}.} We only sketch the main ideas; the full calculations are too long to reproduce here.
-The main tools are of course Theorem~\ref{simple}, Proposition~\ref{prop:reducible} and Corollary~\ref{cor:reducible}.
-We list the invariant $\ell_G$ for the simple Lie groups~$G$ in Table~4.
+\textit{Proof of Theorem~\ref{classif}.} We only sketch the main ideas.
+The main tools are Theorem~\ref{simple}, Lemma~\ref{nice}, Proposition~\ref{prop:reducible} and Corollary~\ref{cor:reducible}.
+We list the related invariant $\mathcal L_G$ for the simple Lie groups~$G$ in Table~4.
+The full calculations are too long to reproduce here and we refer the reader instead to the unpublished manuscript~\cite{GKW2}.

 In order to obtain Table~1 (the irreducible case), for each simple group we bound the dimension of the candidate representations using Theorem~\ref{simple}.
 To exclude the representations whose dimension fall within that bound but are not listed in Table~1, we check that they fail to satisfy another necessary condition for having non-empty boundary, namely, the existence of a nice involution (Lemma~\ref{nice}).
 We refer to the Borel-de Siebenthal classification of involutions of compact connected simple Lie groups~\cite[Theorem~8.10.8]{Wo}.
 One can explicitly list the involutions and compute the codimensions of their fixed point sets to see many involutions that disobey the bound $4+\dim G/K$ in the definition of nice involution.
-There is one case that resists the arguments above, which we deal in Lemma~\ref{g2} below.
+We also use some techniques from~\cite{GL}.

 To see that the orbit space of $(\Spin{11},\Q^{16})$ has non-empty boundary, note that the slice representation at a highest weight vector $(\SU5,\C^5\oplus\Lambda^2\C^5)$ (up to a trivial component of dimension~$3$) has non-empty boundary in the orbit space.